nicolabs/nicolabs.net/_posts/2020-05-04-Make-RPi-bluetooth-speaker-part-1.md

 My goal was to offer a user-friendly way for anyone in the same room to pair its Bluetooth smartphone with the Raspberry Pi and play music through it, while making sure the neighbors won't be able to connect without approval.

+To output music, the Raspberry Pi audio Jack can simply be plugged into a Hi-Fi system or have an audio add-on card : this part depends on your setup and wishes.

-First let's dive into how Bluetooth works.
+Allright, let's dive into how Bluetooth works.

 >*This is a two-part article :*
 >1. *How Bluetooth pairing works (this part)*